MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     Verify that the Swift framework has been added to the project otherwise the following options won't be available.

-1. Ensure that the **Do Not Embed** option is selected as we are going to control it manually later:
+1. Ensure that the **Do Not Embed** option is selected, which will be later controlled manually:

     ![xcode donotembed option](walkthrough-images/xcode-donotembed-option.png)

-1. Ensure that the Build Settings option **Always Embed Swift Standard Libraries**, which includes Swift libraries with the framework is set to No. We are going to manually control which Swift dylibs are included into the final package:
+1. Ensure that the Build Settings option **Always Embed Swift Standard Libraries**, which includes Swift libraries with the framework is set to No. It will be later manually controlled, which Swift dylibs are included into the final package:

     ![xcode always embed false option](walkthrough-images/xcode-alwaysembedfalse-option.png)